 How Fed Decisions Affect Cryptocurrency Markets

 You might assume that decentralized cryptocurrencies would be immune to central bank decisions.
 The reality is quite different.
-As crypto has become increasingly integrated into global financial markets, its price movements are heavily influenced by Federal Reserve policy.
+As crypto has become increasingly integrated into global financial markets - especially since spot Bitcoin ETF approval in 2024 - its price movements are heavily influenced by Federal Reserve policy.

 The Liquidity Connection